 Supervisor Michael R. Frey

 Since being elected to the Board of Supervisors, Frey has represented Fairfax County on the Washington Metropolitan Council of Government's Transportation Planning Board and the Environmental Policy Committee.
-Frey is presently the county's representative to the Council of Government's Development Policy Committee.
-He is regarded by many as one of the most knowledgeable officials in Virginia on land use and development issues and has chaired the Board's Development Policy Committee since 1992.
-He has been a member of the Executive Committee of the Dulles Area Transportation Association (DATA) since 1992, and served three years on the Inova Health Care Services Board and the COG Committee on Noise at National and Dulles Airports.
+He has also served on the Inova Health Care Services Board.
+Frey is regarded by many as one of the most knowledgeable officials in Virginia on land use and development issues and has chaired the Board's Development Policy Committee since 1992.
+He has been a member of the Executive Committee of the Dulles Area Transportation Association (DATA) since 1992, and currently serves on the Rt.
+28 Highway Transportantion Improvement District Commission.

 Frey was also called upon by former Governor George Allen to serve the